puppetlabs/vmpooler/docs/API.md

 Responses:
 * 201 - Provisioning request accepted
 * 400 - Payload contains invalid JSON and cannot be parsed
+* 401 - No auth token provided, or provided auth token is not valid, and auth is enabled
 * 403 - Request exceeds the configured per pool maximum
 * 404 - A pool was requested, which is not available in the running configuration, or an unknown error occurred.
 * 409 - A request of the matching ID has already been created